Robust expected improvement for Bayesian optimization: Robot pushing

 For ``push4'', the location of the robust minimum is the same in that the robot hand starts in the bottom-right, pushing to the top-left.
 Thus $x_r^* = (5, -5, -0.79, 25.7)$ when using $\alpha = 0.1$.
 Here $g(x_r^*, 0.1) = 1.64$ compared to $g((-5, 5, -0.79, 25.7), 0.1) = 2.71$ by pushing to the squared target location.
 We again compared the methods from Section \ref{sec:empcomp} with 1,000 MC iterations, but this time with an initial LHS of size $n_0 = 20$ and eighty acquisitions ($N=100$).
 Results are presented in Figure \ref{fig:push4}.
 Note that increasing the dimension makes every method do worse, but relative comparisons between methods are similar.
 Here {\tt StableOPT}'s performance is better, on par with REI variations, again modulo computing time (right panel).

-Figure \ref{fig:push4_hists} demonstrates the added difficulty of the ``push4'' problem, as indicated by additional spread in the optimal $(r_x, r_y)$ compared to Figure \ref{fig:push3_hists}.
+Figure \ref{fig:push4_hists} demonstrates the added difficulty ``push4'', as indicated by additional spread in the optimal $(r_x, r_y)$ compared to Figure \ref{fig:push3_hists}.
 This is because a slightly misspecified starting location can be compensated for by adjusting the hand angle.
 Incorporating that angle introduces a slew of local minima at each $(r_x, r_y)$.
 For example, if we set $r_x = 3$ rather than 5 as is optimal, and check the regret for ``push3'' and ``push4'', we get $1.1$ and $0.7$, respectively, by changing $r_\theta$ to $-0.69$.
-We may also adjust $t_r = 24.2$ in both cases to account for the fact the hand is closer to the box.
+We may also adjust $t_r = 24.2$ in both cases to account for the \blu{hand being} closer to the box.
 This phenomenon is not unique to the example we chose.
-Any slight misspecification of $r_x$ and $r_y$ compensated for with a commensurate change in $r_\theta$.
+Any slight misspecification of $r_x$ and $r_y$ \blu{can be} compensated for with a commensurate change in $r_\theta$.

+\blu{To summarize, in contrast to the synthetic examples in Section \ref{sec:empirical}, the results presented here were obtained from a real physics-based simulation.
+In the 3d variation, REI performs better than all other comparators by finding the minimum in fewer evaluations and its solutions settle on lower distances from the true input location of the robust minimum.
+In 4d, it's a closer call: REI performs at least as well as every other non-conventional BO method.
+The {\tt stapleOPT} comparator is competitive, modulo trade-offs previously discussed.
+However, we note that it was not nearly as competitive on synthetic examples.}